 Why Are Mental Health Professionals Called Shrinks?

-You may have heard the term shrink be used to refer to what we might call a psychologist, therapist, or psychiatrist.
+You may have heard the term shrink be used to refer to what we might call a psychologist, therapist, or psychiatrist or even shrink psychiatrist.
+Yes, Really!
 The term mainly comes from an age where mental health was regarded as a source of shame or even weakness.

 In the modern age, the term ‘shrink’ is used often but this has more to do with colloquialisms rather than the negative connotations of its historic usage.
 Yet, shrink could come from a more innocent source.